 What are the consequences of non-compliance with GDPR?

-Probably, financial consequences are the most discussed one since the fine can be up to 20 million euros or 4% of the company’s annual turnover, whichever is more expensive.
+Probably, financial consequences are the most discussed one.
+The fine can be up to 20 million euros or 4% of the company’s annual turnover, whichever is more expensive.

 The most serious fines will be imposed on companies that do not comply with the basic principles of personal data processing and violate user’s rights.

-For example, British Airways received a fine of 204.600.000 (!) euros for insufficient technical and organizational measures to ensure information security, which led to the personal data leak of hundreds of thousands of airline customers.
+For example, British Airways received a fine of 204.600.000 (!) euros for insufficient technical and organizational measures to ensure information security.
+It is led to the personal data leak of hundreds of thousands of airline customers.

 These consequences can be even more damaging than financial fines.

-GDPR fine is a blow to the company’s reputation, which shows insincerity as well as an incompetent attitude to personal data.
+GDPR fine is a blow to the company’s reputation.
+It shows insincerity as well as an incompetent attitude to personal data.
 Lack of trust and negative public opinion can seriously affect the future success of a company.

 Impossibility to show that your company is GDPR-compliant can lead to the customers loss.